 Dr. Zumwalt joined the Department of Anatomy and Neurobiology in 2007.
 She has a strong interest in curriculum and faculty development in medical education, with a particular focus on inclusive pedagogy and diversity and inclusion.
 She also has interests in bridging the foundational and clinical sciences in medical education and in the development of graduate students as future biomedical educators.

-Dr. Zumwalt is the co-director of the year-long medical course Principles Integrating Science and Medicine (PrISM) and directs the Body Structures (medical gross anatomy) modules in that medical curriculum.
+Dr. Zumwalt is currently the lead of the gender and sexual diversity thread of the medical school curriculum and chair of the Preclerkship Curriculum Subcommittee.
+She was previously the co-director of the year-long first year medical course Principles Integrating Science and Medicine (PrISM) and directed the Body Structures (medical gross anatomy) course for 10 years.
 She has also taught advanced clinical anatomy topics in the medical school curriculum, including anatomy refresher sessions for the Radiology and Obstetrics & Gynecology clerkships.
 Within the Department of Anatomy & Neurobiology she is Course Director of the Teaching in the Biomedical Sciences course.
 In 2018 she was awarded the Stanley Robbins Educator of the Year award in the School of Medicine.

 Dr. Zumwalt earned her doctorate in 2005 from the Center for Functional Anatomy and Evolution at the Johns Hopkins University School of Medicine.
 Her research there demonstrated that endurance exercise does not affect the surface morphology of skeletal muscle attachments.
-These findings challenge the rarely questioned assumption that analysis of these features can be used to provide insight into the activity patterns of extinct human and animal populations.
+These findings challenged the rarely questioned assumption that analysis of these features can be used to provide insight into the activity patterns of extinct human and animal populations.
 Dr. Zumwalt subsequently joined the Animal Locomotion Laboratory in the Department of Biological Anthropology and Anatomy at Duke University.
 There she investigated the effects of hypermuscularity on locomotor patterns and bone morphology in rodents.
 She also collaborated on various research and educational projects with clinicians in radiation oncology, obstetrics and gynecology and neurology.